Rockaway, Queens: Early 20th century

 The central-peninsula neighborhood of Hammels, along with the eastern communities of Arverne and Far Rockaway, tried to secede from the city several times, complaining that consolidation had brought high taxes and poor services.
 In 1915 and 1917, a bill approving the secession passed in the legislature but was vetoed by then-Mayor John Purroy Mitchel.

 Rockaway's famous amusement park, Rockaways' Playland, was built in 1901 and quickly became a major attraction for people around the region.
 With its growing popularity, concern over swimming etiquette became a problem and early in 1904, the Captain of the NYPD, Louis Kreuscher, issued rules for those using the beach, censoring the bathing suits to be worn, where photographs could be taken, and specifying that women in bathing suits were not allowed to leave the beachfront.
 The park was grand for its time.
-One of its most popular attractions, the Atom Smasher roller coaster, would be featured in the beginning of This is Cinerama, a pre-IMAX type movie, in 1952.
+One of its most popular attractions, the Atom Smasher roller coaster, would be featured at the beginning of This is Cinerama, a pre-IMAX type movie, in 1952.
 An Olympic-size swimming pool and a million-dollar midway also were built within the amusement park; they would serve the community for more than 80 years.
-It was a popular place for New York families until 1985 when insurance costs and competition from major regional parks made it impossible to continue operations.
+It was a popular place for New York families until 1985, when insurance costs and competition from major regional parks made it impossible to continue operations.

 Arverne became well known as a beachfront community with inexpensive summer bungalows, and hotels of varying levels of expense and luxury as well as amusements and boardwalk concessions, and it also attracted a year-round residential community.
 One grandiose plan for the community included a canal running through the neighborhood, reminiscent of the Amstel canal in Amsterdam, the Netherlands.
 The canal was never built; its right-of-way became Amstel Boulevard, which, except for a stub west of Beach 71st Street, was later incorporated into Beach Channel Drive.

 The first transatlantic flight departed from Neponsit on the Rockaway Peninsula.
 On May 8, 1919, four United States Navy Curtis-model seaplanes took off from what is now Beach Channel Drive to Newfoundland, Canada, the Azores Islands, and Lisbon, Portugal.
-Finally on May 31, 1919, one of the planes, piloted by Lt.
+Finally, on May 31, 1919, one of the planes, piloted by Lt.
 Commander Albert C. Read, arrived in Plymouth, England.